EkanshBari03/INoteBook/README.md

-# 📰INoteBook - your iCloud notes
+# 📓INoteBook - your iCloud notes

 The "INoteBook" project aims to develop a user-friendly notes website that allows users to efficiently organize and access their notes.